evilsocket/opensnitch/README.md

 ### Qt5 UI

-The user interface is a python script running as a `gRPC` server on a unix socket, to order to install its dependencies:
+The user interface is a Python 3 software running as a `gRPC` server on a unix socket, to order to install its dependencies:

     cd ui
-    pip install -r requirements.txt
+    sudo pip3 install -r requirements.txt

 You will also need to install the package `python-pyqt5` for your system (if anyone finds a way to make this work from the `requirements.txt` file feel free to send a PR).

 The UI is pip installable itself:

-    sudo pip install .
+    sudo pip3 install .

 This will install the `opensnitch-ui` command on your system.